Skip to main content

 During Surgery

-• You may be asked to open eyes during procedure
+• You may be asked to open your eyes during the procedure so the surgeon can check lid height

 After Surgery